sankargireesan/Distributed-Load-Scale-Testing-using-Docker/README.md

 	</li>
 	<li>
 		<i>	 sample.jmx <i> :
 	This is a sample .jmx file which will be used by jmeter.
-All the jmeter configuration on testing is included in this file
+All the jmeter configuration for load testing is included in this file
 	</li>
 </ol>